View Button & Section Configuration

 Enable or disable batch translation (translating to multiple languages at once).

-This option is only available for the default language:
+This property is only available for the default language:

 If you want to disable batch translations for multiple languages at once, you can set the batch property to false.
 This will hide the batch mode translation button in the view button or section: